notuntoward/zotero-markdb-connect/README.md

 1. Using **Better BibTeX citekeys** to link markdown files to Zotero items.
     - This is recommended if you created the markdown notes with [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), [BibNotes Formatter](https://github.com/stefanopagliari/bibnotes), or [Obsidian Zotero Integration](https://github.com/mgmeyers/obsidian-zotero-integration).
     - The BetterBibTeX citekey can be taken from the filename, YAML metadata, or body of the markdown note.
-    - FYI There's a nice [configuration tutorial](https://publish.obsidian.md/history-notes/Option+-+Link+from+a+Zotero+item+back+to+related+notes+in+Obsidian) detailing a common use case (thanks to Prof. Elena Razlogova).
 2. Using **Zotero Item Keys** to link markdown files to Zotero items.
     - This is recommended if you created the markdown notes with the `Export Note` feature of Zotero.
     - The markdown note contents should include the Zotero-Item-Key in a consistent format.

 NOTE: multiple markdown files can point to the same Zotero item.
 But a given markdown file should only be linked to a single Zotero item.
-A markdown reading note can reference multiple Zotero items throughout the file, but _MarkDB-Connect_ will only link the markdown note to one BetterBibTeX-citekey / Zotero-Item-Key.

 ---